coderefinery/DEPRECATED-software-licensing/talk.md

 ---

-## Trademark

-- Consider registering a trademark for the software name

----

 ## OSI-approved vs. custom license

 ---

+## Questions to ask yourself when looking for the right license

+- What do you want to achieve?
+- What do you wish to avoid?
+- Do you want to make money with the project?
+- Do you mind if others do?
+- Do you care about derivative work?
+- Do you want to attract developers?
+- Do you care about impact of your code?
+Proprietary software users?

+---

 ## Recommendations

-- Take a standard license
 - Consider compatibility with libraries you use and code you want to be used by
+- Take a standard license: makes it easier to evaluate compatibility

 ### Permissive (you can use my code even in commercial code)

 - I don't care but I care about limiting my liability: MIT or Apache or BSD2
-- I don't care but I wish to have the no-endorsement clause: BSD3
+- I don't care but in addition I wish to have the no-endorsement clause: BSD3

 ### Reciprocal (you can use my code if I can use your code)